eight04/rollup-plugin-cjs-es/README.md

 Changelog
 ---------

+* 0.7.0 (Sep 19, 2018)
+  - Enhance: don't emit export type unmatch warning when the module is not loaded.
+  - Update cjs-es to 0.6.1.
+Now `module.exports` and `exports` are bound to a single reference.

 * 0.6.0 (Jul 19, 2018)

-  - Fix: destructure error when initializing the plugin.
+  - Fix: destructuring error when initializing the plugin.
   - Update dependencies.
-Nested named exports won't be hoisted anymore.
+Nested named exports won't be merged into a single namespace anymore.

 * 0.5.1 (Jun 30, 2018)